slawekludwiczak/spring-boot-htmx-starter/README.md

 This will compile and run spring boot application first, and then it will start Tailwind CLI with `--watch` flag enabled.

+IntelliJ IDEA users can use run configurations from `.run` directory.

 When you will make changes in your html files, they will be reloaded automatically thanks to spring-boot-devtools.

 ## Reference